jhudsl/OTTR_Template/getting_started.md

 ```

-To add an R package from GitHub you can add a line that follows this general format:
+To add an R package from GitHub you can add a line that follows this general format (need a comma and space):

 ```
-RUN Rscript -e "remotes::install_github('gitrepo_slug', ref = 'COMMIT_ID', dependencies = TRUE)"
+RUN Rscript --vanilla install_github.R \
+  --packages "jhudsl/didactr, jhudsl/leanbuild, <NEW_PACKAGE>" \
+  --token $GITHUB_TOKEN
 ```

 To add a Python package, you will need to add pip3 to install Python packages using this format: